-We offer an active, planned curriculum for all ages.
+We offer an active program for all ages.

 Inclusion is a priority.
 No child or youth will be excluded from our programming due to their gender-identity, race or ethnicity, ability, nationality, citizenship status, sexuality, socio-economic status or religious beliefs.